McTrip777/webdb-i-challenge/queries.md

 select city, count(*) as Quantity from orders join customers on customers.customerid = orders.customerid group by customers.city

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+delete from customers where NOT EXISTS (Select* from orders where customerID = customers.customerID )